The Best Bay Area Apple Picking Orchards

 The Best Apple Picking in Sonoma County

 EARTHseed Farm (formerly Gabriel Farm): If eating organic is important to your family, head to EARTHseed Farm located in Sebastopol, a town practically synonymous with the fruit.
 In addition to picking your own apples, you can schedule a tour of the certified organic orchard.
-Varieties include McIntosh, Gravenstein, Gala, Braeburn, Gilbert Golden Delicious, Fuji and Rome.
-A $25 entrance fee covers your Saturday U-pick time slot, which can be booked on a week-by-week basis starting the Tuesday before.
-The Bay Area farm has a store with juice, jams and pears for sale as well.
+Varieties include McIntosh, Gravenstein, Gala, Braeburn, Gilbert Golden Delicious, Fuji, and Rome.
+A $35 entrance fee covers your U-pick time slot for up to 4 people, and children under 3 are free.
+Since it gets pretty hot there, the farm has u-pick slots earlier in the day, and even installed cooling stations to make the visit even better.
+You can always head over to the store for juice, jams, and pears for sale.

 3175 Sullivan Rd.